 Convert the equation to a numbers line plot.

-- Homework 1- Represent the differences on the number line that is provided at each problem.
+- Homework 1- Represent the differences and sums on the number line that is provided at each problem.

 - Homework 3- We gap these guys together and work with slightly larger numbers.

 Write the equation (sum or difference) that you see on the numbers line.